mdgr122/FIGIMappingTool/README.md

-# OpenFIGI Bulk Mapping Tool
+# FIGI Mapping Tool

 A lightweight tool for mapping equity identifiers to FIGI codes in bulk using the [OpenFIGI API](https://www.openfigi.com/api).
-You can use your own OpenFIGI API key by replacing the default one at the bottom of the application window.
+You can use your own API key by replacing the default one at the bottom of the application window.

 ## Table of Contents